nextcloud/documentation/user_manual/files/access_webdav.rst

     usermod -aG davfs2 <username>

-3. Then create an ``owncloud`` directory in your home directory for the mountpoint, and ``.davfs2/`` for your personal configuration file::
+3. Then create an ``nextcloud`` directory in your home directory for the mountpoint, and ``.davfs2/`` for your personal configuration file::

-    mkdir ~/owncloud
+    mkdir ~/nextcloud
     mkdir ~/.davfs2

 4. Copy ``/etc/davfs2/secrets`` to ``~/.davfs2``::